nicknijenhuis/XamarinAlliance/Challenge 6/Readme.md

 ```csharp
 public ObservableRangeCollection<Grouping<string, Character>> Items { get; set; }
 ```
-That way we tackeld the fist item of our todo, creating a list of lists.
+That way we tackled the fist item of our todo, creating a list of lists.

 > **TIP:** Even though the Grouping class is very straightforward, you'll still need to do all the hard work yourself in code, to actually have a list of movies with each movie having a list of characters.

 Best place to do this, is in the ExecuteLoadItemsCommand also in the CharacterListViewModel.
-After you got all the characters, be sure to iterate them and keep track of each movie available in the appearences list and by doing this, create a new list per movie and add the charactes.
+After you got all the characters, be sure to iterate them and keep track of each movie available in the appearances list and by doing this, create a new list per movie and add the characters.
 Be sure to use the Grouping class and have the movie title as the key field.

 ### <a name="design"></a>Design

 This will tell the ListView to treat the given ItemSource as a Grouped one, meaning it will handle the List with Lists scenario.
 It also tells it what data part to use for the Group header.
-The code snippet above will already give us the correct sollution for this challenge, but will render each group header in an OS default look and feel.
+The code snippet above will already give us the correct solution for this challenge, but will render each group header in an OS default look and feel.
-Although this can be enough for the some apps, we would like to format our headers in a nicer way and platform independent ( so same look and feel for each platform ).
+Although this can be enough for some apps, we would like to format our headers in a nicer way and platform independent ( so same look and feel for each platform ).

 To do this, you'll need to add an extra DataTemplate, but this time not for an ItemTemplate, but one for a GroupHeaderTemplate.